Structural risk minimization for quantum linear classifiers: Introduction

 In machine learning, parameterized quantum circuits can serve as a parameterized family of real-valued functions in a manner similar to neural networks (they are often called quantum neural networks).
 It has been noted that machine learning models based on parameterized quantum circuit are closely related to \emph{linear classifiers}, which use hyperplanes to separate classes of data embedded in a vector space.
 This connection was first established by Havlí\v{c}ek et al.~\cite{havlivcek:qsvm}, and Schuld \& Killoran~\cite{schuld:qsvm}, who both defined two machine learning models based on parameterized quantum circuits that efficiently implement certain families of linear classifiers -- an illustration of which can be found in Figure~\ref{fig:intro_overview}.
 In this paper we further investigate and exploit this relation between machine learning models based on parameterized quantum circuits and standard linear classifiers to investigate how to perform \emph{structural risk minimization}.
 More specifically, we study how to tune parameters of quantum machine learning models to optimize their expressivity (i.e., the ability to correctly capture correlations in sets of training examples) while preventing the model from becoming too complex (which could cause it to overfit and generalize poorly to unseen examples).

 \paragraph{Our contributions}

 We identify model parameters that can be used to implement structural risk minimization for a family of quantum machine learning models that includes the models introduced by Havlí\v{c}ek et al.~\cite{havlivcek:qsvm}, and Schuld \& Killoran~\cite{schuld:qsvm}.
 Specifically, we theoretically analyze the effect that limiting the rank or Frobenius norm of the observables measured by these models has on the trade-off between 1.\ generalization performance, and 2.\ expressivity, and we show that: \begin{enumerate}[label=\arabic*.] \item \begin{enumerate}[label=(\alph*)] \item A measure of complexity called the \emph{VC dimension} can be controlled by limiting the \emph{dimension of the sum of the images} of the observables measured by the quantum model.
-In particular, we provide explicit analytical bounds on the VC dimension in terms of the dimension of the sum of the images of the observables.
-We then use this observation to devise quantum models that can easily be regularized (described in more detail shortly). \item A measure of complexity called the \emph{fat-shattering dimension} can be controlled by limiting the \emph{Frobenius norm} of the observables measured by the quantum model.
+In particular, we provide explicit analytical bounds on the VC dimension in terms of the dimension of the span of the observables, and the dimension of the sum of the images of the observables.
+Afterwards, we use this result to devise quantum models for which we can control this VC dimension bound by limiting the ranks of the observables (i.e., they can be regularized by penalizing high-rank observables). \item A measure of complexity called the \emph{fat-shattering dimension} can be controlled by limiting the \emph{Frobenius norm} of the observables measured by the quantum model.
 In particular, we provide explicit analytical bounds on the fat-shattering dimension in terms of the Frobenius norm of the observable. \end{enumerate}